rowangithub/DOrder/README.md

 ==================

-For any problem with compiling SpecLearn (DOrder), send an email to rowangithub@yahoo.com and I will try to help you use our tool.
+For any problem with compiling SpecLearn (DOrder), send an email to zhu103 AT myuniversity and I will try to help you use our tool.

 SpecLearn (DOrder) is a framework that automatically infers useful specifications for